On $d$-stable locally checkable problems parameterized by mim-width: d -stable locally checkable problems

 In a proper coloring, the set of vertices receiving color $\textsc{s}$ is dominating by definition of $check$.
 Furthermore, by considering $\C = \set{\set{\textsc{s}}}$, we are asking that the set of vertices with color $\textsc{s}$ induces a connected subgraph.
 Conversely, every connected dominating set defines a proper coloring satisfying the connectivity constraint.
 Since the weights of vertices with color $\textsc{s}$ is 1 and the weight of those with color $\overline{\textsc{s}}$ is 0, then the weight of the coloring is equivalent to the size of vertices receiving color $\textsc{s}$.
 Therefore, the minimum weight of a proper coloring satisfying the connectivity constraints equals the minimum size of a connected dominating set. \end{example}

 More examples of $d$-stable locally checkable problems with size and connectivity constraints can be found in \Cref{sec:Applications}.
-We would like to mention that the ``list versions'' of these problems, where each vertex $v$ has a list $L_v$ of possible colors that it can receive, can be modeled by including the condition ``$a \in L_v$'' in the definition of $check(v, a, k_1, \ldots, k_q)$.
+Many of the examples mentioned in~\cite[Table~1]{LCPTreewidth} are also $d$-stable (although this is not explicitly mentioned).
+It should further be noted that the ``list versions'' of these problems, where each vertex $v$ has a list $L_v$ of possible colors that it can receive, can be modeled by adding the condition ``$a \in L_v$'' in the definition of $check(v, a, k_1, \ldots, k_q)$ for every vertex $v$.